brucefan1983/GPUMD/doc/gpumd/output_files/shc_out.rst

 Only the potential part of the heat current has been included.

-If :attr: 'group_id' is -1, then the file follows the above rules and will contain :math:`K(t)` and :math:`J_q(\omega)` for each group id except group id 0.
+If :attr: 'group_id' is -1, then the file follows the above rules and will contain :math:`K(t)` and :math:`J_q(\omega)` for each group id except for group id 0.
 And the contents of the :attr: 'group_id' are arranged from smallest to largest.